-154-4.1 Subbase Course and pea gravel will be weighed by the ton or measured by the cubic yard in final position according to GCP Subsection 90-02 not be measured for payment.
+154-4.1 Subbase Course will be weighed by the ton or measured by the cubic yard in final position according to GCP Subsection 90-02.

-Subbase and pea gravel materials will not be included in any other excavation quantities.
+Subbase materials will not be included in any other excavation quantities.

-154-5.1 Subbase Course and pea gravel will not be paid for directly.
-Payment is subsidiary to pay item F162.060.0120. at the contract price, per unit of measurement, accepted in place.
+154-5.1 Subbase Course will be paid for at the contract price, per unit of measurement, accepted in place.